John Barclay (New Jersey politician): Political career

-In January 1688-89, Barclay was appointed Deputy Surveyor General under George Keith.
-He received the appointment on April 6, 1692 to succeed Keith in office, along with the position of Receiver General.
+In January 1688–89, Barclay was appointed Deputy Surveyor General under George Keith.
+He received the appointment on April 6, 1692, to succeed Keith in office, along with the position of Receiver General.
 He took the oath of office the following November 1.

 In 1692 and 1693, John Barclay served in the East New Jersey General Assembly, representing the Town of Perth Amboy.
 On November 25, 1695, Barclay was appointed Deputy Provincial Secretary and Register, succeeding Thomas Gordon, who had returned to Great Britain.
 On August 6, 1698, he was appointed Register of the Court of Chancery and as a Commissioner of the Court of Small Causes.
 He returned to the Legislature in 1698 and 1699, this time representing Middlesex County.

 In 1700, Barclay was appointed Clerk of the Court of Common Right, Clerk of the Supreme Court and Clerk of the Court of Sessions.

 After the late 1690s the government of East and West Jersey became increasingly dysfunctional.
 This ultimately resulted in the surrender by the Proprietors of East Jersey and those of West Jersey of the right of government to Queen Anne.
 Anne's government united the two colonies as the Province of New Jersey, a royal colony, establishing a new system of government.
 This reorganization and the period leading up to it saw many New Jersey politicians jockeying for power and influence in the new government.

 After the unification of the Jerseys, John Barclay represented the Town of Perth Amboy constituency in the New Jersey General Assembly from 1704 to 1706.
 While in the Assembly, he was one of the legislators who incurred the wrath of Governor Viscount Cornbury.
 A specific issue between Barclay and Cornbury was the removal of Proprietary records from the hands of Barclay and Thomas Gordon to the custody of Peter Sonmans.
 This dispute culminated in Sonmans having Barclay arrested one Sunday while exiting his church.

 Personal life

 Barclay was married to Katherine Rescarrick (c.
 1661–1703).
-Together, they were the parents of one son:
+Together, they were the parents of two sons: